Jordan-Kowal/django-react-starter/README.md

   - Replace all occurrences of `django_react_starter` with `your_project_name`
   - Replace all occurrences of `django-react-starter` with `your-project-name`
   - Replace all occurrences of `Django React Starter` with `Your Project Name`
+  - Update whatever you see fit
+  - Use `docker-compose up` to run the application locally
 - Deployment:
   - Create your own **fly.toml** file using `fly launch` (see [Fly.io](https://fly.io) for more information)
-  - Update the GitHub action `deploy.yml` to be triggered on release
 - Start coding!

 ## Features